 Volcano National Park

 The Volcano National Park was closed due to the volcanic activity whilst we were there.
 We still had 3 nights here and the village was safe to stay (even though we had earthquakes every half an hour!).
-We used this time to spend extra time on the Hilo side of the island but I am including here what was on our itinerary if we were able to explore the National Park.
+We used this time to spend extra time on the Hilo side of the island but I am including here what was on our itinerary for The Big Island with kids, (for when you are able to explore the National Park).

 We found a lovely house to stay in through Hawai’i Volcano Vacations but of course you could use Booking.com or Air B&B. It was expensive compared to other locations on the Island but I wasn’t scrimping as this is where we were staying for my birthday!
 To be honest, accommodation options are limited so take some time in advance to investigate and book.